pragatisaikia/pragatisaikia/README.md

 </p>

 ## About me :sassy_woman:
 A tech geek curious about emerging technologies and love working with tools and people.
-I am a sophomore pursuing Bachelor of Technology in Computer Science.
+Giving back to the community is my core strength.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pragatisaikia&label=Profile%20views&color=0e75b6&style=flat" alt="pragatisaikia" /> </p>

  * :student: A sophomore pursuing Bachelor of Technology in Computer Science.